core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Introduction # {#chap-intro}
 This document specifies group communication using the Constrained Application Protocol (CoAP) {{RFC7252}}, together with UDP/IP multicast as the default transport for CoAP group communication messages.
 CoAP is a RESTful communication protocol that is used in resource-constrained nodes, and in resource-constrained networks where packet sizes should be small.
 This area of use is summarized as Constrained RESTful Environments (CoRE).

 One-to-many group communication can be achieved in CoAP, by a client using UDP/IP multicast data transport to send multicast CoAP request messages.
 In response, each server in the addressed group sends a response message back to the client over UDP/IP unicast.
-Notable CoAP implementations supporting group communication include the framework "Eclipse Californium" 2.0.x {{Californium}} from the Eclipse Foundation and the "Implementation of CoAP Server & Client in Go" {{Go-OCF}} from the Open Connectivity Foundation (OCF).
+Notable CoAP implementations that support group communication include "Eclipse Californium" {{Californium}}, "Go-CoAP" {{Go-CoAP}} as well as "libcoap" {{libcoap}}.

 Both unsecured and secured CoAP group communication are specified in this document.
 Security is achieved by using Group Object Security for Constrained RESTful Environments (Group OSCORE) {{I-D.ietf-core-oscore-groupcomm}}, which in turn builds on Object Security for Constrained Restful Environments (OSCORE) {{RFC8613}}.
 This method provides end-to-end application-layer security protection of CoAP messages, by using CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-rfc8152bis-struct}}{{I-D.ietf-cose-rfc8152bis-algs}}.